gopi-suvanam/gopi-suvanam.github.io/_posts/2026-06-08-Astrology-gives-hope.md

 ---
-title: The Comfortable Lie- Why "At Least Astrology Gives Hope" Doesn't Hold Up
+title: The Comfortable Lie
 layout: post
-description: You deserve hope that's true.
-And the good news is, it's available.
-It just doesn't come from the stars.
+description: Why "At Least Astrology Gives Hope" Doesn't Hold Up
 ---

 There's a defense of astrology you've probably heard at a dinner party, usually delivered with a shrug and a half-smile: "Sure, maybe it's not *real*, but what's the harm?
 It gives people hope."
 It sounds gentle and reasonable.
 Who wants to be the person stomping on someone's small comfort?